joeldemontigny/project-sports-analytics-NHL-2.0/README.md

 Note: The 2004-2005 season was player work stopage and therefore the National Hockey League (NHL) suspended the season.
 Only 29 Stanley Cup seasons were analysed

+## Technology used:
+Python Flask API: Utilised to automatically fetch data from MySQL database and render the template.
+Powering the dashboard.
+JavaScript: Used to plot the interactive charts.
+MySQL with Flask: Utilised to import data from a CSV file obtained from NHL statsapi.
+HTML and CSS: Utilised to create the web application, with HTML providing the structure and layout and CSS enhancing the appearance.
+#Bootstrap: Utilised alongside HTML and CSS for navigation bars and buttons??
+Pandas: Used to clean, prepare, and transform the data for analysis by removing unnecessary columns and data.

 ## Table of Contents

 - [Background](#background)